thecharge/FluidTYPO3-Vagrant/README.md

 ### FAQ

 #### Do we support Windows as host?
-- We got positive feedback from Windows users.
-Please take a look in [offical documention|http://docs.vagrantup.com/v2/synced-folders/rsync.html] for rsync support under Windows or comment it out.
+- Windows needs to replace the NFS share with SMB or Virtualbox shared folder.
+Please take a look in [https://docs.vagrantup.com/v2/synced-folders/index.html] and change your Vagrantfile.

 #### Initial download volume?
 - First time 420 MB for cache vagrant box and 150 MB each complete vagrant up